 We map hundreds of business processes annually covering a wide variety of organization sizes, types, and industries.
 From this extensive experience, we have learned that all business processes have a set of common performance characteristics that demonstrate their successful execution.
-Outlined below are ten characteristics that best exemplify best practice business process performance.
+Outlined below are ten characteristics that best exemplify a best practice business process.

 Best Practice Business Process – Ten Traits

 1. Produces a Value Proposition that solves a problem.

-The most important element of a best practice business process is that it produces a value proposition that solves its customer’s problem.
+The most important element of a best practice business process is that it produces a value proposition that solves customers’ problems.
 This value proposition is expressed through the target specification of the product or service produced by the process.

 2. Provides accurate, timely and complete deliverables.

-Once a target specification has been established for the value proposition of a process, the next challenge is that the process produces to that target specification consistently.
+Once the value proposition sets the quality target of a process, the next challenge is that the process produces to that target consistently.
 Process effectiveness assesses the extent to which the process produces the target value proposition.

 3. Complies with third-party requirements.